microsoft/azure-health-data-services-toolkit/samples/Quickstart/README.md

 ### APIM- Azure API Management

-- APIM supports the complete API lifecycle, this template was prepared useing APIM for FHIR Service and Function App endpoints.
+- APIM supports the complete API lifecycle, this template was prepared using APIM for FHIR Service and Function App endpoints.
 - In given APIM, all the operations related to Patient are routed to QuickStart function app and for FHIR Service endpoints we have four methods like GET, POST, PUT, DELETE.

 ### Calling the Azure Function